vkakerbeck/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 ## 2. Triage

 > [!NOTE]
-> Triage link (is pull request, is open, is not a draft, is not triaged, is not pending cla)
+> Triage link (is pull request, is open, is not a draft, is not triaged, is not pending CLA)
 >
 > <https://github.com/thousandbrainsproject/tbp.monty/pulls?q=is%3Apr+is%3Aopen+-label%3Atriaged+draft%3Afalse+-label%3Acla>